olozl/TravelMate/README.md

 ### Week 3 Updates
-week 3 - TravelMate will be created on Android and is to find a personal guide who is not professional.
-My friend, Sejoong Kim, got this idea from Uber and AirBnB where "anyone" can be a driver/homeowner and a user at the same time.
-TravelMate provides a place for people to find a guide and to find their guests for a satisfying travel/trip.
-I designed up to implement TravleMate like a open-market shopping cart.
-So, I am working on implementing it based on shopping cart open-source and will add features for unique features.
+week 3 - I am working on implementing it based on shopping cart open-source and will add features for unique features.
 This is my first time working on Android app, so I've been spending time to get familiar with Android studio.
 Features to add:
 - Create database to keep the list of items and the list of users
 - Allow users to add/delete/edit their own items